iLVL-Key/FFXI/gearswap/readme.md

 **PLEASE NOTE: These files require the Text addon to be loaded in order to work.**

 # Features #
-## Options ##
+## QOL Improvements ##
+Lots of little things to improve your experience.
 Each file has an Options and Advanced Options section at the top.
 Nearly everything that the files do can be adjusted or turned off.
+- UseEcho - Automatically uses an Echo Drop or Remedy instead of spell when you are silenced.
+- AutoMajesty - Automatically activates and keeps Majesty active.
+- AutoHWater - Automatically attempts to use Holy Waters when you get Doomed until it wears off.
+- AutoStance - Automatically activates and keeps Stances (Hasso/Seigan) active.
+- Doom ALert - Alerts your party when you are doomed.
+- LockstyleTown/LockstyleCombat - Have a separate lockstyle for when you're running around town, and when you're out in combat.
+- Book/Page - set your specific macro book and page for that job (and common subjobs) when the file loads.
+- And many more... (and you can turn any off that you don't like, too)

 ## Gear Modes ##
 Certain files have multiple modes you can switch between at any time.
 Standard DPS, Accuracy, Subtle Blow, etc. PLD and RUN have an Auto mode that will switch between Combat and Neutral modes on its own depending on when the game thinks you are in combat (ie idle but not in combat will equip refresh set, whereas idle but in combat will equip a kite set).